bwcheung/react-resume/README.md

 # How to run
 Visit https://react-resume-v5uj.onrender.com/
-Note: Due to using a free hosting service the webpage can take up to a few minutes to load, but after the first load, subsequent loads will be much faster.
+Note: Due to using a free hosting service the webpage can take up to a several minutes to load, but after the first load, subsequent loads will be much faster.

 (Use FireFox or Chrome browser)